12 Tips and Tools for Healthy Cooking with Chronic Illness

 And it’s true, good nutrition can support your health in many ways.
 Eating a wide variety of unprocessed foods will provide you with the vitamins, minerals and other nutrients your body and mind need to function well.
 What’s more, herbs, spices and adaptogens are used all over the world to reduce or manage symptoms better.
 And of course, you’ll lower your chances of further health problems when you limit your intake of alcohol, sugar and trans fats.

-But putting a healthy meal on the table is easier said than done when you live with chronic illness.
-Fatigue and pain can stop you from being able to cook, while opening cans with rheumatoid arthritis or standing behind the stove when you have POTS may be a mission impossible.
+But healthy cooking with chronic illness can be easier said than done.
+Pain can stop you from peeling and chopping veggies, while opening cans with rheumatoid arthritis or standing behind the stove when you have POTS may be a mission impossible.

 Of course you don’t always have to spend much time in the kitchen for a nourishing dinner.
 Maybe your partner or housemates enjoy cooking, or you could use meal delivery services.
 But if you don’t have a family and big budget, or you follow a specific medical diet, then making your own meals can be key for your health.